abeing/config/gw2/gw2.md

 ## Spirit Shards

-200 to buy Bloodstone Shards for Gift of Mastery for Twilight Buy Philosopher's Stones for Mystic Clovers
+0/200 to buy Bloodstone Shard for Gift of Mastery for Twilight 0/200 to buy Bloodstone Shard for Gift of Mastery for Sunrise Buy Philosopher's Stones for Mystic Clovers

 ## Mystic Coins